revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - If you want to remove only right or left spaces, use `lstrip()` or `rstrip()` functions.

-- We can use `replace()` also to remove all the whitespaces from the string.
+- We can use `replace()`  to remove all the whitespaces from the string.
 This function will remove whitespaces between words.

   </details>

   ---

-18.Ron asked Ken to show the reversed order of the contents of a file in python,How he will do that?
+18. Ron asked Ken to show the reversed order of the contents of a file in python.
+How would he do that?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)